jmrphy/media_civil_war/media_civil_war.md

 likelihood of civil war onset [@Camber:2013ul].
-Yet, as Figure 1 illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.
-While the global patterns are not necessarily inconsistent with the finding of a negative relationship between mass media and civil war within countries, the discrepancy nonetheless points to a remaining puzzle about the scholarly
+Yet, as Figure 1 illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.[^2] While the global patterns are not necessarily inconsistent with the finding of a negative relationship between mass media and civil war within countries, the discrepancy nonetheless points to a remaining puzzle about the scholarly